nbogojevic/homeassistant-midea-air-appliances-lan/README.md

 2. Enter Midea cloud username and password.
 Those are the same used in NetHome Plus mobile application.
 3. The integration will discover appliance on local network(s).
 4. If an appliance is not automatically discovered, but is registered to the cloud account, user is prompted to enter IPv4 address of the appliance.
-5. If you want to use integration with air conditioner unit(s), please select the checkbox on "Advanced settings" page.
+5. If you want to use integration with air conditioner unit(s), please select the checkbox on `Advanced settings` page.

 ## Known issues